X

 Masterclasses:

-• All participants of the International Clara and Robert Schumann Competition – Piano Junior 2025 are invited to join the masterclasses with Professors Ilja Scheps, Gabriele Leporatti, and Mikhail Mordvinov on August 19, 2025, and August 21, 2025.
-Registration deadline: June 04, 2025 Participation fee: €150 per masterclass.
+• All participants of the International Clara and Robert Schumann Competition – Piano Junior 2026 are invited to join the masterclasses with Gabriele Leporatti on March, 13th, 2026, at the Music Academy Anton Rubinstein.
+Registration deadline: February 12, 2026.
+Participation fee: €150 per masterclass.
+Please register on https://musicaera.com/.

 How can I register for the competition?